iot-bridge-repository/iot-bridge-backend/README.md

 🔗 How to get an App Password:
 1. Go to Google Account Security.
 2. Enable 2-Step Verification (if not already enabled).
-3. Go to App Passwords, select "Mail," and generate a unique password.
+3. Search App passwords, and create an app password.
-4. Use this password for EMAIL_SERVICE_PASSWORD.
+4. Use the password for EMAIL_SERVICE_PASSWORD.

 ## Compile and run the project